What is a cash-out refinance? Are these done in NYC?

 “It needs to be used for investment, renovation, or to consolidate debt,” says Keith Furer, a mortgage banker with GuardHill Financial.
 However, he says, "now could be the worst time for a cash-out because rates are significantly higher than what owners currently have on their mortgage.”

-So, who is it right for?
+Who is it right for?

-A cash-out refinance is open to owners of condos, co-ops, townhouses or one- to four-family buildings.
+A cash-out refinance is open to owners of condos, co-ops, townhouses, or one- to four-family buildings.

-New Yorkers who have seen their apartments increase in value but don't have much liquidity are those who are best able to take advantage of the program.
-National Cooperative Bank, a Brick Underground sponsor is among the lenders who offer cash-out refinance mortgages.
-Brittney Baldwin, vice president of National Cooperative Bank says, "If you are wanting to consolidate some credit card debts that are at a higher interest rate or you are looking to renovate a kitchen or a bathroom you can consolidate your current mortgage all in one."
+Ryan Greer, senior vice president at National Cooperative Bank, says, "If you want to consolidate some credit card debts that are at a higher interest rate or you are looking to renovate a kitchen or a bathroom, you can consolidate your current mortgage all in one."

 Banks will require owners to have a minimum percentage of equity in the apartment before offering a cash-out refinance loan, exactly how much differs from lender to lender.
-Furer says the figure will be based your financials, and credit as well as the property type and loan amount.
+Furer says the figure will be based on your financials, and credit as well as the property type and loan amount.
 He points out some banks will limit the amount that you can cash out.

 What is a typical rate?

-Your rate will depend on "the factors of the transaction," says Furer.
-That means the property type, the loan to value ratio, the loan amount, how much cash you want out of the arrangement and the loan program itself.
+Your rate will depend on "the factors of the transaction," Furer says.
+That means the property type, the loan-to-value ratio, the loan amount, how much cash you want out of the arrangement, and the loan program itself.
 All these details add up to a level of risk for the bank.

 Preparing for a cash-out refinance